 One year after Mayzie’s death, Kim felt it was the right time to return to the workforce.
 She loves working with families and sharing her passion for children of all abilities.
 Kim chose to work at Billy’s Place because she hopes to help others along on their grief journey, however that may look.

-Courtney is the Executive Assistant at Billy's Place.
-She will assist in a wide range of tasks from creating marketing material for events, helping with event planning, book-keeping and fundraising.
+Courtney is the Social Media Guru at Billy's Place.
+She works to find and create amazing content for our social media and programming for Billy's Place.
 Courtney is a native of Arizona and graduated from Sandra Day O’Connor here in the valley.
 While attending high school, she took courses in Early Childhood Development and then furthered her education in child psychology at Glendale Community college.
 Helping guide children during such an important emotional, mental and developmental time gave her purpose.
 While growing up and watching family members struggle with the grief process, Courtney quickly settled into a role in life where her main desire was to help others.
 She loves to lend a helping hand but most of all, she loves to make a difference!
 Courtney has a self started boutique that she began about two years ago with the intention of giving women confidence through fashion.
 She is driven, motivated, caring and passionate.
 She came on to the team with the hopes that her presence, selflessness, creativity and willingness to tackle anything will help her contribute to Billy’s Place and the families greatly!